raesian/SeattleLungProject/LabMembers.markdown

         'i6': {
             name: 'Aaron Inthavong',
             title: 'Senior - Bioengineering',
-            bio: 'Aaron is a junior majoring in Bioengineering.
+            bio: 'Aaron is a senior majoring in Bioengineering.
 He joined the lab in October of 2023 as an intern, assisting with lung and cardiac biorepository items.
 Outside of the lab he enjoys playing golf, cooking, and crime shows.'
         },
         'i7': {
             name: 'Emily Sui',
             title: 'Senior - MCD Biology',
-            bio: 'Emily is a Junior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
+            bio: 'Emily is a senior majoring in Molecular, Cellular, and Developmental Biology and double minoring in Global Health and French.
 She\'s been part of the lab since September of 2023 and first started off as a biorepository intern.'
         },
         'i9': {
             name: 'Stephanie Wong',